Sophinaz/git-tutorial/docs/git.md

 # Introduction

-This document serves as a comprehensive guide for using Git effectively within the A2SV projects.
-It aims to establish a consistent Git workflow, covering topics such as branching, making changes, committing, pushing, and creating pull requests.
+This document aims to establish a consistent Git workflow, covering topics such as branching, making changes, committing, pushing, and creating pull requests.
 By adhering to these guidelines, you'll ensure that the codebase remains organized, maintainable, and scalable.

 ## Version Control with Git and GitHub(Part One)